avajs/ava/docs/recipes/react.md

 ## Using JSX helpers

-There is another approach to testing React component, which is to use the [`react-element-to-jsx-string`](https://github.com/algolia/react-element-to-jsx-string) package to compare DOM trees as strings, like [`expect-jsx`](https://github.com/algolia/expect-jsx).
-[You can use `expect-jsx` with AVA](https://github.com/sindresorhus/ava/issues/186#issuecomment-161317068) however it is nicer to use AVA assertions and only rely on helpers.
+Another approach to testing React component is to use the [`react-element-to-jsx-string`](https://github.com/algolia/react-element-to-jsx-string) package to compare DOM trees as strings. [`jsx-test-helpers`](https://github.com/MoOx/jsx-test-helpers) is a nice library handling [shallow component rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) and converting them to string in order to test React components using AVA assertions.

-To do so you can use the [`jsx-test-helpers`](https://github.com/MoOx/jsx-test-helpers) library:

 ```console
 $ npm install --save-dev jsx-test-helpers
 ```

-And test your React components:
+Usage example:

 ```js
 import test from 'ava';